ah-OOG-ah/CookingForClankers/README.md

 ## Credits

-Note: some features were signed-off in th elist above, this list may be incomplete.
+Note: some features were signed-off in the list above, this list may be incomplete.
 Features _not_ signed-off on were typically done by two or three team members.

 Dominic Antony